What’s the best type of coding for kids?

 Not just "toys"

-With all of this, Sphero coding is fun and entertaining, but the bots through which all of this comes to life are definitely not just “toys.”
+With all of this, Sphero coding is fun and entertaining, but the bot through which all of this comes to life is definitely not just another coding “toy."
 Instead, the Bolt, RVR, and other bots can be thought of as educational code companions, where students can also build problem-solving skills, and acquire a diverse head start into the world of STEM.